 What is the best time of the year to go scuba diving?

 Summer – During summer, weather in the Algarve is at its best.
-Temperatures are high and the sea is really warm.
+Temperatures are high and the sea is a bit warmer.
 Because summer represents the busiest time of the year for the Algarve with hordes of tourists visiting the region during July and August, prices tend to go up, meaning that you are likely to pay more for the scuba diving course, gear or boat drive than you would in other times of the year.
-Due to the heat, it can be uncomfortable to wear all the equipment, even underwater.

 Winter – In winter the sea is at its worse, with big waves that make it hard for boats to get out of the bay.
-The more agitated sea also means that underwater the visibility conditions will be with more dust, making it harder to see the beautiful spectacle that is the region’s deep waters.
+The more agitated sea also means that underwater the visibility conditions will be reduced, making it harder to see the beautiful spectacle that is the region’s deep waters.

 Autumn/Spring – Autumn and spring are the best seasons of the year to go scuba diving in the Algarve.
-Sea is calm and safe, allowing for an easy boat drive until the diving spot, and with perfect visibility conditions to explore the marvellous seas of the Algarve.
-The weather is neither too cold nor too hot and because it isn’t high season for tourism yet, you can expect moderate and fair prices for hotels, restaurants and scuba diving gear shops.
+The sea is often calm and safe, allowing for an easy boat ride to the dive spots, and with good visibility conditions to explore the marvellous seas of the Algarve.
+The weather is neither too cold nor too hot and because it isn’t high season for tourism yet, you can expect moderate and fair prices for hotels, restaurants and scuba diving shops.

 Scuba diving courses